 - Congenital diaphragmatic hernia– rare birth defect that happens when a baby’s diaphragm isn’t completely formed, which allows the stomach and other organs to move into the chest cavity

 Most people with hernias get them as their muscles weaken with age.
 But others may develop hernias because they were born with weak abdominal muscles, are overweight, use tobacco or have poor nutrition — all of which increase your hernia risk.

 If you lift heavy objects (especially without using proper lifting techniques) or strain your muscles while coughing, sneezing or having a bowel movement, you can eventually develop a hernia or make an existing one worse.

 Symptoms of a hernia can vary depending on the type and location, but generally include:

 - Pressure in the area of the hernia

 - Visible bulging or a lump you can feel

 You should see your doctor if you have any of these symptoms.
-If you have a hernia that becomes soft or can’t be pushed back in, or if you have sudden pain, constipation, nausea or vomiting, go to the emergency room.
+If you have a hernia that becomes soft or can’t be pushed back in, or if you have sudden pain, constipation, nausea, or vomiting, go to the emergency room.
 These symptoms could mean you have a strangulated hernia, which is a life-threatening condition.

-Babies who are born with congenital diaphragmatic hernia may have trouble breathing.
+Babies who are born with a congenital diaphragmatic hernia may have trouble breathing.
 If your baby seems to be struggling to breathe, contact your doctor right away.